 While later Lego X-Wings would be much larger, this ship was still pretty hefty for its time, coming with 266 pieces.
 A neat detail is the inclusion of a lock hinge which made it easy to “lock S-foils in attack position” without them falling back down.

-The Rock Raiders were one of the best original themes expanding the Lego universe, and it’s a shame they were so short-lived (being discontinued in 2000).
+The Rock Raiders were one of the best original themes in the expanded Lego universe, but it’s a shame they were so short-lived (it was discontinued in 2000).
 The theme focused on a group of space miners and explorers with futuristic industrial vehicles and equipment.

-Lego Group had big plans for the Rock Raiders, with several comic books and even a video game being developed.
+Lego Group had big plans for the Rock Raiders, with several comic books and even a video game being developed at one point.
 Unfortunately, the Rock Raiders ended up buried under the runaway success of Lego Star Wars, and the rest is history.

 Still, we’re crossing our fingers that the Rock Raiders will come smashing out of a rockface and make their comeback someday!